piotrmurach/tty-option/README.md

 > Parser for command line arguments, keywords, options and environment variables

+## Features

+* Supports parsing of arguments, keywords, flags, options and environment variables
+* Exposes a powerful DSL or hash-like way to specify various settings
+* Flexible parsing of arguments that can handle lists and maps separated by comma or space characters
+* Has a variety of conversions for basic types like integer and more complex like lists and maps

 ## Installation

 Add this line to your application's Gemfile: